-Asian stocks fall after more US debt talks fail to break impasse
+Global stocks, Wall St futures fall after more US debt talks fail to break impasse

 “The resumption of debt ceiling negotiations spurred some hopes despite distinct risks of brinksmanship and blame-shifting,” Tan Boon Heng of Mizuho Bank said in a report.

-India’s Sensex opened up 0.4% at 62,207.50.
+India’s Sensex gained 0.3% to 62,153.31.
 New Zealand and Bangkok declined while Singapore and Jakarta advanced.

 Worries about a potential U.S. debt default have added to investor unease about the health of the global economy following interest rate hikes to cool inflation and high-profile bank failures in the United States and Switzerland.